 From intimate meals to decadent desserts, couples across the globe will be celebrating romance this February 14th.
 Love it or hate it, Valentine’s Day remains one of the biggest restaurant nights of the year – one that often involves heavy dinners.
 But with a few tips and some planning, you can get through the big night without adding inches to your waistline.

-Visit http://www.caloriecontrol.org/recipes-for-a-healthy-lifestyle for more ideas on how to enjoy good food with little weight gain.
+Visit our Recipes Page and/or Healthy Tool Kit Page for more ideas on how to enjoy good food with little weight gain.